09/08/17 - Discount offer on the catamaran rafts for Raft guides and Team GB members ends 31/08/17

 and know of the correct and minimum kit to have and to wear.

-only be attempted by experienced crews who already had spent
+only be attempted by experienced crews who already have spent

 significant time running easier rapids together, as a team,